bentoml/BentoML/README.md

 ## Why BentoML? ##

-✨ Model Serving the way you need it
-- Define custom serving pipeline with pre-processing, post-processing and ensemble models
-- **Online serving** via REST API or gRPC
-- **Offline scoring** on batch datasets with Apache Spark, or Dask.
-- **Stream serving** with Kafka, Beam, and Flink

 🍱 Easily go from training to model serving in production
 - Support multiple ML frameworks natively: Tensorflow, PyTorch, XGBoost, Scikit-Learn and many more!
+- Define custom serving pipeline with pre-processing, post-processing and ensemble models
 - Standard `.bento` format for packaging code, models and dependencies for easy versioning and deployment
 - Integrate with any training pipeline or ML experimentation platform

+✨ Model Serving the way you need it
+- **Online serving** via REST API or gRPC
+- **Offline scoring** on batch datasets with Apache Spark, or Dask
+- **Stream serving** with Kafka, Beam, and Flink

 🚢 Deployment workflow made for production
 - 🐳 Automatically generate docker images for production deployment